-Establish a baseline for any of the bottom line indicators that you have chosen.
-The baseline might be tied to the calendar such as the beginning of the year or a business quarter.
+Establish a baseline for any of the indicators that you have chosen.
+The baseline might be tied to the calendar, such as the beginning of the year or a business quarter.
 If you have implemented a new initiative, then the baseline would be the state of things right before that activity began.

 Use Action Words

-Select action words which imply change to start out your phrases like increased, reduced, enhanced, expanded, eliminated, added, compressed, minimized, pruned, lessened, shrunk, downsized, augmented, grew, elevated, enlarged, diminished or shortened.
-Here's a list of action words to get your started.
+Select action words that imply change to start out your phrases like increased, reduced, enhanced, expanded, eliminated, added, compressed, minimized, pruned, lessened, shrunk, downsized, augmented, grew, elevated, enlarged, diminished or shortened.

 How to Quantify the Change

 Quantify the change by selecting a figure to represent the change that you have helped to generate.
 For example:

 - Shortened wait time for new customers by 20%

 - Increased billable hours in the third quarter by 15%

 List a Range

 If you have trouble assigning an exact number, then you might use some language that frames the change as an approximation or range.
 For example: